-(3) Mental Commitment Cases
+(1) Mental Commitment Cases

-If a person alleged to have a mental illness is in a mental health facility, the motions, hearings, and trial shall be conducted by video conferencing, if available, at the expense of the Mental Health Division.
+If a person alleged to have a mental illness is in a mental health facility, the motions, hearings, and trial may be conducted by simultaneous electronic transmission.

-(4) Exhibits
+(2) Exhibits

 Parties not appearing in person shall submit all exhibits to the court no later than ten (10) days prior to the scheduled court proceeding.
-Any party presenting exhibits to the court will also provide a self-addressed, pre-paid postage mailing package to the court for the return of the exhibits.